 Why Choose SGIA

-The QS World University league tables rank Durham in the world's top 25 universities for the quality of, and demand for, our graduates.
-The subject area of Politics and International Relations at Durham is ranked in the world's top 100 universities for 2013.
+The QS World University league tables rank Durham in the world's top 100 universities for the quality of, and demand for, our graduates.
+The subject area of Politics and International Relations at Durham is ranked 51st for 2015.

 SGIA is ranked 12th in the UK for world-leading and international excellence in research.

 Durham University was rated the Number 1 University in the UK for student quality of life and employability in a comprehensive survey carried out by Lloyds Bank for several national newspapers.
 See for example: Quality of Life

-Durham University is ranked 6th in the prestigious Times Good University Guide with Politics in 11th position.
+Durham University is ranked 5th in the prestigious 2016 Times Good University Guide with Politics in 11th position.
 Ranked 5th in the UK in the Complete University Guide with Politics in 7th position.
 In the Guardian University League Tables Durham is ranked 6th overall with Politics in 8th position.
 For postgraduate studies Middle East studies is in 3rd position.

 We have a vibrant Postgraduate Community with students from 58 different countries.